GreysonHubs/greenscapejoco/README.md

 This update is the first full cite update.
 This update comes with a complete google booking form and booking section, a refreshed about me, and a update to our services.

 ### Full Site Update v2.1.1
-This update comes with a completed Readme up to this point.
+This update comes with a completed current README.

 ### Full Site Update v2.1.2
 This update comes with a updated booking text description because the size of the descrition was not right when shrinked down to mobile size.